anaclaudialemos/anaclaudialemos/README.md

 I'm Ana Claudia, or just Ana :)

-I have a degree in Electrical Engineering and in the end of 2021 I discovered a new passion, finding insights and solving problems through data.
+I graduated in Electrical Engineering and in the end of 2021 I discovered a new passion, finding insights and solving problems through data.
 Since then, I have dedicated myself to learning Data Science. :woman_technologist:

 #### 🤝 Contact me: